Eastern imperial eagle: Habitat

 The eastern imperial eagle is distributed as a breeding species largely along the southern edge of the vast taiga forests.
 The habitat preferred by the species is often rather open country with scattered trees or more enclosed woodlands, as well as around or near wetlands.
 The imperial eagle often forages mainly in open areas, extending to beyond typical assorted grasslands to wetlands and agricultural areas.
 In more extensive wooded areas, eastern imperial eagles require glades or meadows in order to executive hunting.
-The central part of their range as a breeding species occurs in vast areas of steppe and here the species often inhabits forest-steppe mosaics, as well as open woodlands, river valleys and even agricultural areas with trees or wooded patches.
+The central part of their range as a breeding species occurs in vast areas of steppe and here the species often inhabits forest-steppe mosaics, as well as woodland edges, riparian zones and agricultural lands with trees or wooded patches.
 Lowland areas tend to be preferred, albeit not exclusively.
 In Turkestan and Kazakhstan, they may extend their breeding habitat into semi-desert.
 True desert is used during winter so long as foods are available.
 Largely where golden eagles are absent, the species has been reported to range into secondary habitats such as forested lower mountains and montane steppe and meadowland.
 In Europe at least, this is due to human pressures, which caused them to abandon open lowlands, timbered plains and river-fringed forests for forested, precipitous uplands.
-A slow repopulation of their preferred lowlands reported since 1990s in Slovakia and Hungary.
+A slow repopulation of their preferred lowlands reported since the 1990s in Slovakia and Hungary.
 Often, eastern imperial eagles winter in more open habitats such as nearly continuous grassland, plains, semi-desert and cultivation with scattered trees as well as various marshes, lakes and other wetlands.
 The species resides mainly from sea level to 1300 m, locally to 1800 m, and has been recorded on passage at 3900 m in Asia.